libusb/libusb/README_MSVC.txt

 To compile libusb 1.0 using either Microsoft Visual Studio or the Windows DDK

-Note 1: For Visual Studio, two set of solution files are provided depending on whether you are running Visual Studio 2008 (MSVC9) or Visual Studio 2005 (MSVC8).
+Note 1: For Visual Studio, 3 sets of solution files are provided depending on whether you are running MSVC6, Visual Studio 2008 (MSVC9) or Visual Studio 2005 (MSVC8).
 For the DDK, the 'sources' file is located in libusb\os\.

 Note 2: In the text below, (Win32) means "when producing 32 bit binaries" and